Oriented and unitary equivariant bordism of surfaces: Localization at fixed points

-The presence of the platonic groups $A_4$, $\mathfrak{S}_4$, $A_5$ or the dihedral groups $D_{2k}$ as subgroups of a general group $G$ makes the understanding ot the bordism group $\Omega_3^{SO,G}$ more interesting.
+The presence of the platonic groups $A_4$, $\mathfrak{S}_4$, $A_5$ or the dihedral groups $D_{2k}$ as subgroups of a general group $G$ makes the understanding of the bordism group $\Omega_3^{SO,G}$ more interesting.
 We need first a definition.

 \begin{definition} Let $M$ be a $G$-manifold $M$ (oriented or unitary).
 Define the {\it{ramification locus}} of the $G$-action as the space

 where $M^K$ denotes the space of fixed points of the subgroup $K$. \end{definition}